Implied Integrality in Mixed-Integer Optimization: A polyhedral view on implied integrality

 \section{A polyhedral view on implied integrality}

-The primal and dual detection methods in \cref{primal_example,dual_example} use integrality of variables $x_S$ to conclude that another variable $x_t$ can be assumed to be integral.
-In \cref{def_implied_integer} we generalized this idea to multiple variables $x_T$ and phrased it in terms of polyhedra (see \cref{fig_implied_integrality_example}).
+The primal and dual detection methods in \cref{primal_example,dual_example} use integrality of some variable set $x_S$ to conclude that another single variable $x_t$ can be assumed to be integral.
+In \cref{def_implied_integer} we generalized this idea to multiple variables $x_T$ and phrased it in terms of polyhedra.
+An example is depicted in \Cref{fig_implied_integrality_example}.